pjfichet/eveil/README.md

 ## License

-The game is distributed under the ISC license, except for those two third party files, distributed under the MIT License:
+The game is distributed under the ISC license, except for these two third party files, distributed under the MIT License:
 - `eveil/template.py`, which is a modification of templite.py by Ned Batchelder, distributed as part of the _500 lines_ book,